KaijuEngine/kaiju/docs/getting_started/build_from_source.md

 - To build the exe, run `go run build/build.go`
   - Make sure to use the Kaiju Engine Go compiler

-### Debug in VSCode
-- Open the project in VSCode
-- Press Ctrl+Shift+P and type "Choose Go Environment"
-  - Select the Kaiju Engine Go compiler `bin` folder
-- Select one of the Windows debug options
-- Press F5

 ## Linux development
 - Ensure you've got `gcc` installed
 - Ensure you've got the X11 libs installed (xlib)
 - Pull the repository
 - To build the exe, run `go run build/build.go`
   - Make sure to use the Kaiju Engine Go compiler

+## Debug in VSCode
+- Open the project in VSCode
+- Press Ctrl+Shift+P and type "Choose Go Environment"
+  - Select the Kaiju Engine Go compiler `bin` folder
+- Select one of the debug options
+- Press F5